JJJJJJJack/iusc_referee/README.md

 ## Description

 The `msg_manage.cpp` file interfaces with IUSC referee system (hardware) via Mavlink through UART.
 The `iusc_referee.cpp` file handles the ROS information, publishing and subscribing on the following topics. **Do not make any change to the code**.
-Send it to issues or contact [http://iusc.csaa.org.cn/](the IUSC committee) for error in installation or compilation.
+Send it to issues or contact [the IUSC committee](http://iusc.csaa.org.cn/) for error in installation or compilation.

 ## Publishers